 Learning how to write titles for users and search engines might not be the most fascinating topic when it comes to SEO or SEO copywriting, but it is definitely one of the most crucial elements of a properly-formatted page of optimised content.
 Getting this right can be the difference between a user clicking through to your website or simply scrolling past.

-The Title Tag – Prime SEO Real Estate
+SEO Title Tag – Prime SEO Real Estate

-When it comes to on-page optimisation, the title tag should be your number one focus.
+When it comes to on-page SEO, the title tag should be your number one focus.
 As most of you know, this is what a user will see when they arrive on their search engine results pages (SERPs).

 Writing the perfect title tag comes with many constraints, but you learn to work within them:

 - It should consist of a maximum of 60 characters with spaces